The intracluster light as an estimator of the cluster mass profile: The ICL-total mass relation in simulations

-For the analysis, we define intra-cluster particles as those belonging to the main halo of the largest friends-of-friends group as computed by SUBFIND \citep{Dolag2009}.
-This excludes particles gravitationally bounded to satellite galaxies, while including those associated with the brightest central galaxy (BCG).
-Throughout the manuscript and in all figures, we refer to the stellar component of the intra-cluster as ICL+BCG, to ensure consistency with terminology commonly adopted in the literature \citep[e.g.,][]{Kluge2021,Yoo2024,Kluge2025}.
-For each cluster, we compute projected radial density profiles of intra-cluster stellar mass ($\Sigma_\star$) and total mass ($\Sigma_\text{tot}$), centered on the halo center for three independent projections.
-Deviations from circularity are not taken into account, but we did experiment with ellipse fitting and found no significant changes in the conclusions.
+For the analysis, we defined intracluster particles as those belonging to the main halo of the largest friends-of-friends group as computed by SUBFIND \citep{Dolag2009}.
+This excluded particles that are gravitationally bounded to satellite galaxies, but included those associated with the brightest central galaxy (BCG).
+Throughout the paper, we refer to the stellar component of the intracluster as ICL+BCG to ensure consistency with the terminology that is commonly adopted in the literature \citep[e.g.,][]{Kluge2021,Yoo2024,Kluge2025}.
+For each cluster, we computed the projected radial density profiles of the intracluster stellar mass ($\Sigma_\star$) and the total mass ($\Sigma_\text{tot}$), centered on the halo center for three independent projections.
+Deviations from circularity were not taken into account, but we experimented with ellipse fitting and found no significant changes in the conclusions.

-In the last step, we compute $\Sigma_\star / \Sigma_\text{tot}$ and fit it with a power-law from 10 kpc to $r_{200}$:\footnote{We experimented with different outer limit for the fit without finding any particular choice that present better results.
+In the last step, we computed $\Sigma_\star / \Sigma_\text{tot}$ and fit it with a power law from 10 kpc to $r_{200}$,\footnote{We experimented with different outer limits for the fit, but found no choice that presented better results.
 For the inner limit, we chose a value large enough to avoid the center of the cluster, where $\Sigma_\star / \Sigma_\text{tot} \lesssim 1$.}

-For each epoch ($z=0, 0.1, 0.2, 0.35, 0.54$), 90 values of $a$ and $b$ are obtained (3 projections per cluster).
-To get an error estimation that includes correlation between the parameters, we fit a multivariate normal distribution to the set of $(a,b)$ points.
-The corner-plot for the fit parameters at $z=0$ is shown in Fig.~\ref{fig:parameters}.
-The color scale represent the mass of the clusters.
+For each epoch ($z=0, 0.1, 0.2, 0.35, 0.54$), 90 values of $a$ and $b$ were obtained (three projections per cluster).
+To obtain an error estimate that included the correlation between the parameters, we fit a multivariate normal distribution to the set of $(a,b)$ points.
+The corner plot for the fit parameters at $z=0$ is shown in Fig.~\ref{fig:parameters}.
+The color scale represents the mass of the clusters.
 Within the studied mass range, there is no strong correlation with the mass of the cluster (see also Appendix~\ref{app:mass}).
-The contours are drawn at the 1- and 2-$\sigma$ deviations of the resulting multivariate normal distributions.
+The contours are drawn at the 1 and 2$\sigma$ deviations of the resulting multivariate normal distributions.
 As reference, the best-fit from \citet{AlonsoAsensio2020} is shown as a star.
-Although it lies within the 1-$\sigma$ region, the error estimation given by \citet{AlonsoAsensio2020} was of $\pm 0.005$ and $\pm 0.01$ for $a$ and $b$ respectively, highly underestimating the scatter shown in Fig.~\ref{fig:parameters}.
+Although it lies within the 1$\sigma$ region, the error estimate given by \citet{AlonsoAsensio2020} was $\pm 0.005$ and $\pm 0.01$ for $a$ and $b$, respectively, which highly underestimates the scatter shown in Fig.~\ref{fig:parameters}.